llashishll/Mark11-Is-your-birthday-lucky/README.md

 # Is your birthday lucky (Mark11)
- An app to check whether you birthdate is lucky or not
+You can find out whether your birthday is lucky or not with this app !